natashaclerkin/singularartistsMS1/README.md

 ### Acknowledgements

 I received inspiration for this project from my ticketing client, Singular Artists who have yet to set up their company website.
-I would like to thank my mentor Guido Cecilio forhis guidance and support and Jim Morel on Slack.
+I would like to thank my mentor Guido Cecilio for his guidance and support and Jim Morel on Slack.